nimantha2233/market-intelligence-kubrick/docs/webscrape.md

 ## Special cases and things to look out for

-- Some sites will only display required data in a dropdown menu that has to be interacted with via selenium (see scraper_infinitelambda, scraper_avanade)
+- Some sites will only display required data in a dropdown menu that has to be interacted with via selenium see below example also  scraper_infinitelambda, scraper_avanade find a solution for this in the scrapers.py file.
 - relatively rare but some sites may be very sensitive to scraping and require a use-agent to scrape them (see scraper_billigence)

+Solutions to these common issues found on: [Web-scraping Special Cases](webscrape_help.md)